Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Outway **MUST** proxy HTTP requests to the correct Service.

 The HTTP request **MUST** contain the HTTP Header `Fsc-Grant-Hash` which contains the hash of ServiceConnectionGrant to be used to route the request.
-For more information about the Grant hash read the [Grant hash section](#grant_hash)
+For more information about the Grant hash review the [Grant hash section](#grant_hash)
-The ServiceConnectionGrant contains the Peer ID of the Peer offering the Service and the name of the Service.
-This information can be used to retrieve the Inway address from the Manager of the Peer offering the Service .

 The Outway **MUST** deny the request when the Peer does not have a valid Contract containing a ServiceConnectionGrant with a hash that matches the hash provided in the `Fsc-Grant-Hash` header.

-The Outway **MUST** request an [access token](#access_token) from the Peer specified in the `Service.PeerID` field of the ServiceConnectionGrant.
+The Outway **MUST** either request an [access token](#access_token) from the Peer specified in the `grant.data.service.peer_id` field of the ServiceConnectionGrant.

-The Outway **MUST** use the [RPC GetAccessToken]($get_access_token) provided by the Manager of the Peer specified in the `Service.PeerID` field of the ServiceConnectionGrant.

 The Outway **MUST** deny the request when the Outway is unable to obtain an access token.

-The Outway **MUST** include the access token in the HTTP header `Fsc-Authorization` when proxying the HTTP request to the Inway.
+The Outway **MUST** include an access token in the HTTP header `Fsc-Authorization` when proxying the HTTP request to the Inway.

-The Outway **MUST** use Service routing information provided by the Manager of the Peer specified in the `Service.PeerID` field of the ServiceConnectionGrant.
+The Outway **MUST** proxy the request to the address of the Inway specified in the field `aud` of the access token.

 The Outway **MUST NOT** alter the path of the HTTP Request.

-The Outway **SHALL** use the last available address of a Service in case the Directory or the Manager of the Peer specified in the `Service.PeerID` field of the ServiceConnectionGrant is unreachable.

 Clients **MAY** use TLS when communicating with the Outway.